jimmo/micropython/docs/library/micropython.rst

 .. function:: mem_info([verbose])

    Print information about currently used memory.
+The information that is printed is implementation dependent, but currently includes the amount of stack and heap used.
 If the *verbose* argument is given then extra information is printed.

-   The information that is printed is implementation dependent, but currently includes the amount of stack and heap used.
-In verbose mode it prints out the entire heap indicating which blocks are used and which are free.
+   If *verbose* equals ``1``, then it will additional print out the entire heap, showing the status of each block.
+(This may not be supported on all boards and ports).

+   If *verbose* equals ``2``, then it will additionally print a summary of heap fragmentation, showing the number of allocations that would succeed for successive powers of two sized allocations.

 .. function:: qstr_info([verbose])